kko2017/Typescript101/README.md

 ### Objective

 This repository is a playground for practicing what I've learned about `TypeScript`.
-It is a beginner's level of TypeScript and What I made here comes from the online course, [Typescript 101](https://www.inflearn.com/course/%ED%83%80%EC%9E%85%EC%8A%A4%ED%81%AC%EB%A6%BD%ED%8A%B8-%EC%9E%85%EB%AC%B8#), that I took in [Inflearn](https://www.inflearn.com/).
+It is a beginner's level of TypeScript and what I made here basically comes from the online course, [Typescript 101](https://www.inflearn.com/course/%ED%83%80%EC%9E%85%EC%8A%A4%ED%81%AC%EB%A6%BD%ED%8A%B8-%EC%9E%85%EB%AC%B8#), that I took in [Inflearn](https://www.inflearn.com/).

 ### Configuration